If you want to avoid prolonged downtime from a viral infection, it’s handy to know how to naturally boost your immune system when you are sick.

 1. Vitamin C

-Vitamin C is a strong antioxidant.
-It is necessary for growth, development, and repair of body tissue.
+Vitamin C is a strong antioxidant, necessary for growth, development, and repair of body tissue.

 In fact, most people do not get enough vitamin C in their diet.

-Increase your intake without the added sugar by squeezing lemon juice in water or eating a whole orange instead of drinking orange juice.
+One of the easiest ways to increase your intake without the added sugar is by squeezing lemon juice in water.
+You can also eat a whole orange instead of drinking orange juice because the fiber helps the sugar absorb slower.

 You can also try this delicious morning detox drink recipe for some extra vitamin C.